-Business Hours: Monday through Friday: 9am to 8pm Saturday: 8am to 5pm Sunday: By Appointment
+Business Hours: Monday through Friday: 9am to 8pm Saturday: 8am to 5pm Sunday: By Appointment calbright.edu @GoCalbright on social media Refer to calbright.edu for live student support.

 HISTORY OF CALBRIGHT

 Calbright College was established to increase Californians' access to skills-based credentials and certificates, and to help address the state-wide issue of income inequality.
 In 2018, legislation was passed into law to establish the California Online Community College, later officially named Calbright College.
 On October 1, 2019, Calbright opened the application process to its first students.